dakiefer/GEWtool/readme.md

 ## Installation

-Add `GEWtool` and its subfolders to the Matlab path and save for future sessions.
+Add `GEWtool` and its subfolders to the Matlab path and save it for future sessions.
 To achieve this:

 1. change to the `GEWtool` folder (e.g., by navigating or using `cd`)
 2. execute `install`